 - Add the onions and any remaining flour to the dish and stir for a minute.
-Next, stir the remaining vegetables and herbs into this mixture.
+Next, stir the remaining vegetables, herbs and browned beef into this mixture.
 After another minute, add the Frothingham Best, water and beef stock pot.
 Bring to the boil and stir.

 - Cover the dish and place in the oven for 90 minutes, stirring occasionally.

 - We’ll crack on with the dumplings whilst the stew’s cooking.
 Start by stirring the dry ingredients together in a bowl, then rub the margarine into this mixture with your hands until it resembles breadcrumbs.

 - Add the water to the bowl and mix it in with a knife (you’re aiming for a stiff dough here).
 Form into a ball, then pat onto a work surface until it’s around 2cm thick.
 You can then stamp out 8 dumplings.

 - Once the casserole’s done cooking, remove from the oven and raise the temperature to 160°C. Finally, arrange the dumplings on top of the casserole and place back into the oven for a further 20 minutes.